gfagerlind/jenkins-opinionated/README.md

 On top of this put as little configuration in the jobs, for example avoid defining parameters and such as that also adds complexity and risks inconsistencies.

+#### What about Multibranch Pipelines?
+For [multibranch pipelines](https://www.jenkins.io/doc/book/pipeline/multibranch), it most likely depends on what git integration (eg. how merges are done).
+If the vanilla way is to use multibranch pipelines then it's a good choice.

+If it's for visualisation, it's questionable.

+It's not considered in this demo since it makes it much more complex to understand, while actually not that complex to setup (should be straight forward).

 ### Do not configure the jobs in the GUI (nor anything else)
 This goes without saying.
 Jenkins is very easy to mess up by allowing any kind of important configuration.